LintyCarcass22/bionicsmanager/README.md

 Alternatively you can use an executable file that I've converted using auto-py-to-exe, provided you trust me.
 There is a download link in the releases.
 Unzip it using 7zip or winrar and run main.exe.

-If you have any issues you can contact me any time on my reddit account. https://www.reddit.com/user/LintyCarcass All changes are automatically saved, you can close the program at any time without losing progress.
+If you have any issues you can make a pr or something.
+All changes are automatically saved, you can close the program at any time without losing progress.
 The progress bar takes into account bionics that can be installed twice on a pawn.